 - Once the case is properly placed on the shim packs, check the vertical plumb of the case by placing a bubble level on the rear wall.
 Add/remove shim packs as needed.
 For the horizontal level, repeat this process after placing the bubble level on the front sill. - 3.
-Install the bumper, if applicable, into pre-attached bumper track and snap into place. - 4.
+Install the bumper, if applicable, into pre-attached bumper track and snap into place.
+(Most self-contained cases ship with bumper pre-installed.) - 4.
 After sufficient time has passed to allow for bumper shrinkage, cut away the excess bumper for final fit and finish.
 Be certain to use an appropriate cutting tool (tubingor PVC-cutter) to ensure a smooth cut. - 5.
 Install case shelves and reconnect lights.
 Be aware that differing shelf configurations will affect energy consumption and case performance. - 6.
-Install toekick back onto the base of case.
+Install toekick/compressor compartment access panel back onto the base of case, if applicable.